Lucrasoft/Splitter/README.md

 <!-- ## Expectation
 Although the first levels are doable, even by hand, the levels get trickier and harder to solve.
 Don't feel upset if you have a hard time reaching anything beyond level 50 or 100 or...It just get's really hard very fast.  -->

+## Expectation

+Its pretty simple to make a bot that just randomly places the numbers on valid places but it gets much harder once you actually try to make it connect the numbers for more points!

 ## Competition

 Besides the Best Score competition, you can also go for